|✔||TReL is simple to access and use|

 - Tenement holders, proprietors of private mines and district councils having a clear understanding of their obligations

 - Applying the appropriate treatment for non-compliance

-- Treating tenement holders in a fair and equitable manner
+- Treating tenement holders, proprietors of private mines and district councils in a fair and equitable manner

 This information is provided to help you understand the audit process and answer some questions you may have.
-It also provides you with some details of your rights and obligations during an audit.
+It also provides you with some details of your rights and obligations relating to audits.

 Audits are selected in a variety of ways: